-Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who calls us to follow him even unto Jerusalem.
+Grace to you and peace from God our Heavenly Father and Christ Jesus our Risen Lord.
 Amen.

 The world came crashing down on Friday.
 Expectation had been building for centuries – an anointed one from God, a messiah, would come to liberate the people.

 Then entered a wandering preacher from Nazareth with the power to heal the sick, to cast out demons, even to raise the dead; he proclaimed repentance, the forgiveness of sins, and the coming Kingdom of God.

 Just a week ago, there was a triumphal parade into Jerusalem, with waving palm branches and shouts of Hosanna!
 Hope abounded.

 But it all withered like a cursed fig tree, and by Friday, Jesus was hung upon the cross, another victim of Rome’s brutally efficient crackdown against any would-be rebels.

 “It is finished,” Jesus gasped from the cross.

 And had the story ended there, with a lynching tree and a sealed tomb, then there is no good news.

 If Christ is not raised, there is no hope.